eawag-rdm/researchdata_archiving_guide/README.md

 `zip -r data.zip data`, or
 `tar -zcvf data.tgz data`

-**Always upload the README and, if applicable the manuscript, separately.**
+**Always upload the README and, if applicable, the manuscript separately.**

 **Make sure that there are no spurious, often hidden, files in the archive**, which are sometimes added automatically by certain